aswin-sreekumar/VARS_AutoSystem/README.md

 ## Working explanation
 - HC-05 TX and GSM module’s TX are multiplexed using a 4:1 MUX, where the select pin is connected to STATE pin of HC-05.
 - The STATE pin goes HIGH when a Bluetooth device is connected.
-Hence the Bluetooth control is given higher priority over GSM control.
+Hence the Bluetooth control is given higher priority over GSM control (Stand-out feature).
 [Tested using HARDWARE]
 - The STATE pin is also an input to the 8051 to run subroutines according to the communication used.

 ### Bluetooth control